Board of Directors

 Mark serves on several education boards, including the Buck Institute, and the Alliance for Excellent Education.
 He currently serves as NWEA board chair.

 Dr. Joseph J. Wise - Chairman and CEO, Distinctive Schools

-Dr. Wise is the author of three textbooks: Power of Teaching—The Science of the Art (1st Edition, 2002; 2nd Edition, 2007);Power of Coaching—Teachers and Teaching (2009); and The TAO of Interviewing (1st Edition 1994; 4th Edition, 2007).
-He holds a doctorate from the University of Florida, a master’s degree from the University of Central Florida, and a bachelor’s degree from Florida State University.
-Dr. Wise serves on the NWEA Compensation Committee.
+Joseph is the author of three textbooks: Power of Teaching—The Science of the Art, Power of Coaching—Teachers and Teaching, and The TAO of Interviewing.
+He holds a doctorate from the University of Florida, an MA from the University of Central Florida, and a BME from Florida State University.
+He currently serves on the NWEA compensation committee.